Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/c_about_collect/Store_and_Forward.md

 1. Create the flow as described in the [Central Governance User Guide](https://docs.axway.com/bundle/CentralGovernance_113_UsersGuide_allOS_en_HTML5/page/Content/AxwayStartPage.htm).
 1. In the SEND command include at a minimum:
     -   The name of the final receiver, for example TARGET_APPLICATION.
     -   The name of the flow, for example TEST_RELAY.
     -   The file to be transferred, for example `report`.

     ```
     cftutil send part=target_application, idf=test_relay, fname=report
     ```
-1. Optionally you can configure target post- processing to automatically send a reply.
+1. Optionally you can configure target post-processing to automatically send a reply.

 > **Note**
 >